 Editorial – Charles Kinkel

 UPDATE: 12/22/13 – Charles’s body was found.
 Two people have been arrested.
+Jason Taaffe, 42, and Coleman Ward were arrested on Dec.
+21 and charged with first degree murder with a deadly weapon after Charles Kinkel III, 39, was found dead from a gunshot wound by two people collecting firewood near Silver Peak.
 Read more here.
 Please continue to pray for his family during this devastating time.

 I bet you believe that if your loved one went missing all you would have to do is walk down to the police station and they would put out an all points bulletin, jump into their police cars with their sirens on and go look for your loved one.